Contextual Keyword Targeting - Campaign Manager

 Contextual Keyword Targeting

 Choozle facilitates the use of contextual keyword targeting, which allows you to target URLs based on the keywords that appear within website pages.
-Once keywords are selected, sites with available ad placements are scanned, the most important keywords on those pages are identified, and a probabilistic algorithm is implemented to define and categorize the page and the impression.
-If the page is relevant to your selected content, you are eligible to bid on that impression.
+Once keywords are selected, sites with available ad placements are scanned, and you can place ads on sites with content that matches your keywords and phrases to place your message where it makes sense.

 Step-By-Step Guide For Keyword Lists

-1. Start by finding words or phrases that are tightly linked to your product or service, including the product itself.
-These should be the easiest words to think of and the most relevant.
+1. Start by finding words or phrases tightly linked to your product or service, including the product itself.
 For example, if you’re selling running shoes, include genders (men’s shoes, women’s shoes), brands (Nike shoes, Adidas shoes), and closely related words (gym shoes, track shoes).

 2. Broaden that list to other closely related words.
 These words should expand the number of pages your ads can show to effectively reach your target audience at scale.
 Examples of running shoes would be “marathon training," “trail running,” or “sprinting tips."
-The trick is to target situations where your product or service would be very relevant, not just when people are actively looking to buy.
+The trick is to target situations where your product or service is` relevant, not just when people actively want to buy.

 4. Review your keyword list.
 Think, "How often would someone write an article using the keywords I’ve included?”
 If there’s a high likelihood that there is a lot of content using your keyword list, then you’ll be good to go.